 Here’s how to make the best shakshuka for two:

-5. Make 3 wells in the stew and crack an egg into each one.
-To poach the eggs, simply cover the pan and let cook for about 8 minutes or until done.
-To cook the eggs like we did (no runny yolk), immediately break up the yolks with a fork, then cover and cook for about 15 to 20 minutes or until done.
+- Make 3 wells in the stew and crack an egg into each one.
+To make the eggs over easy, simply cover the pan and let cook for about 8 minutes or until done.
+To cook the eggs like we did (sort of over-medium), immediately break up the yolks with a fork, then cover and cook for about 15 to 20 minutes or until done.

 The whole process should only take about 20 to 30 minutes, depending on how you like your eggs.
 That’s what makes this small batch shakshuka so perfect for Sunday brunch!
 It comes together quickly with minimal effort, and you’ll only have one dirty pan to clean up afterward.
 How great does that sound?